Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 In § 12.8 we discussed the usage of the #as directive to implicitly cast a subtype to a supertype.
 In the above example in line (1) this is declared for B as a subtype of A.
 Line (2) shows how an instance of B can pass seamlessly for an instance of A. In line (3) we see that the same is true when using the namespace.

-**Exercise**
+**Exercises**
-Use struct Person from § 17.3.
+(1) Use struct Person from § 17.3.
 Add fields name and location, which is a Vector2 used from module _Math_.
 Define a proc `move_person`, which can change a person's location.
 Test it out!
 (see structs_and_procs.jai)

+In the solution in line (1) you see that a simple . notation is enough to access the fields (unlike in C/C++), even when the variable is actually a pointer to the struct.

+(2) Wrap the code from   which decides whether a variable is of type Complex into a is_complex_number procedure (see is_complex_number.jai)

 ## 17.14 Reflection on procedures
 As we did in § 16 with structs and enums, we can also obtain reflection info on a procedure, mainly its argument types and return types: